typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ##### Owns an attribute

-To define a new entity type that owns one or more attribute types, use the `owns` keyword followed by the name of the attribute type.
+To define a new entity type that owns one or more attribute types, use the `owns` keyword followed by the label of the attribute type.
 The attribute types are appended to the entity type definition with commas.
 Note, attribute types must be defined before or concurrently (in the same transaction) with its owner(s).
-You can add owners later but you can't own non-existent attribute type.
+We can add owners later, but we can't own non-existent attribute type.

 <!-- test-ignore -->